Aryss/LSpec/README.md

-zA spectating mutator for UT2004 Duel events.
-Provides a modern interface for streaming, with extra data that original game does not provide.
+A spectating mutator for UT2004 Duel events.
+Provides a modern interface for streaming, with extra data that original game does not have on the client.

 Demo from a slightly earlier version: